 3 people favorited this theater

 Located in Harrow, Middlesex, today a northern part of Greater London.
 Built for promotors W.C.
 Dawes & A. Bacal for the independent Hammond Dawes circuit, in conjunction with the Lou Morris circuit (planned as the Ritz Cinema).
 The Dominion Cinema opened on 9th January 1936 with Seymour Hicks in “Scrooge”.
 Joseph Muscant and his orchestra appeared on stage and there were 3 variety acts to complete the programme.
 The original seating capacity was for 2,500 in stalls and circle levels.
 The magnificent Art Deco style facade consisted of numerous alcoves with columns, windows which curved around corners and the name ‘Dominion’ set above the entrance which was backlit from a recess.
-Again this was one of architect Frank Ersnest Bromige’s masterpieces in Art Deco/Art Moderne styling.
+Again this was one of architect Frank Ernest Bromige’s masterpieces in Art Deco/Art Moderne styling.

 Inside the building, the auditorium was considered ‘rather plain’ compared to the flambouyant exterior.
 It did have side-walls which were devoid of decoration, but redeemed itself with a stepped ceiling which contain troughs of concealed lighting.
 It had a 61 feet wide proscenium opening, a stage 29 feet deep and because the building was designed for films and variety stage shows there were 12 dressing rooms.
 The Dominion Cinema didn’t have an organ to entertain its patrons, but it did have a cafe.